 - Check all your lights, including your turn signals, headlights, and bright lights.
-Now is a good time to replace any burnt-out bulbs.
+Now is a good time to replace any burned-out bulbs.

-One of your final steps is to take some weight off your tires.
-First off, take a look at your tires and make sure it’s not time to replace them.
-You’ll want to look at tread depth and casing quality and check the sidewalls for any weathering.
-If your tires have less than 6/32” tread depth, you may need to replace them to maintain safe traction and handling performance, according to Goodyear.
+- Remove weight from your tires by jacking up the axle and using support blocks so you can inspect them.
+Look at tread depth and casing quality and check the sidewalls for any weathering.
+If your tires have less than 6/32-inch tread depth, you may need to replace them to maintain safe traction and handling performance.

-You folks with a motor need to take some extra steps.
-(Consult your owner’s manual for anything specific to your model.)
+If you own a motorized RV, then you need to take some extra steps.
 Make sure you take care of any recommended maintenance based on your mileage and length of ownership.

-You’ll want to check for any fluid leaks; if you find one, get it repaired at your nearest RV service department.
-Then top off your engine oil, transmission, steering, brake, and windshield fluids to prevent moisture build-up in the off-season.
-Heck, top off the gas, too.
+- Top off your engine oil, transmission, steering, brake, and windshield fluids to prevent moisture build-up in the offseason.
+You can also top off the gas.

 - Test your roof air conditioner and clean or replace the filter.